erikgrinaker/toydb/docs/architecture/raft.md

 This is an entirely synchronous and deterministic model -- the same sequence of calls on a given node in a given initial state will always produce the same result.
 This is very convenient for testing and understandability.
-We will see later how toyDB drives the node on a separate thread, provides a network transport for messages, and ticks it at regular intervals.
+We will see in the server section how toyDB drives the node on a separate thread, provides a network transport for messages, and ticks it at regular intervals.

 ## Leader Election and Terms